akash211/Notes/CosmosDB Notes (DP420).md

 - An Azure Cosmos DB for NoSQL resource container is a schema-agnostic container of arbitrary user-generated JSON items.
 - The NoSQL API for Azure Cosmos DB stores individual documents in JSON format as items within the container.
-- Azure Cosmos DB for NoSQL natively supports JSON files and can provide fast and predictable performance because write operations on JSON documents are atomic.

 When creating a new account in the Azure portal, you must first select an API for your workload.
 The API selection cannot be changed after the account is created.